jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 And yet, the Lord provided miracles:

-* A one-in-a-million au pair from France—returned missionary, full of light—brought stability into our home.
+* A one-in-a-million au pair from France—a returned missionary, full of light—brought stability into our home.
 * After a year, life opened again.
   I found myself dating—sometimes feeling 46, sometimes 25.
   Trent, Corey, and I even “co-dated” through West Coast Swing and Salsa lessons.